biolab/orange3/doc/visual-programming/source/widgets/classify/svm.rst

 4. Set permitted deviation from the expected value in *Numerical Tolerance*.
 Tick the box next to *Iteration Limit* to set the maximum number of iterations permitted.

+5. Produce a report.

-5. Click *Apply* to commit changes.
+6. Click *Apply* to commit changes.
+If you tick the box on the left side of the *Apply* button, changes will be communicated automatically.

 Examples
 --------

 There are two typical uses for this widget, one where the widget is a classifier and the other where it constructs an object for learning.
-For the first one, we have split the data set into two data subsets (*Sample* and *Remaining Examples*).
-The sample was sent to SVM which produced a *Classifier*, that was then used in :doc:`Predictions<../evaluation/predictions>` widget to classify the data in *Remaning Examples*.
-A similar schema can be used if the data would be already separated in two different files; in this case, two :doc:`File<../data/file>` widgets would be used instead of the :doc:`File<../data/file>` - :doc:`Data Sampler<../data/datasampler>` combination.
+For the first one, we have split our data set into two data subsets (*Sample* and *Remaining Examples*).
+The sample was sent to SVM which produced a *Classifier*, which was then used in :doc:`Predictions<../evaluation/predictions>` widget to classify the data in *Remaning Examples*.
+A similar schema can be used if the data is already in two separate files; in this case, two :doc:`File<../data/file>` widgets would be used instead of the :doc:`File<../data/file>` - :doc:`Data Sampler<../data/datasampler>` combination.

 .. figure:: images/SVM-Predictions.png

-The second schema shows how to use the **SVM** widget to construct the learner and compare it in cross-validation with :doc:`Majority<../classify/majority>` and :doc:`k-Nearest Neighbours<../classify/knearestneighbours>` learners.
+The second schema shows how to use the **SVM** widget to construct a learner and compare it in cross-validation with :doc:`Majority<../classify/majority>` and :doc:`k-Nearest Neighbours<../classify/knearestneighbours>` learners.